Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 The heroines of the stories are re-imagined as friends attending an elite boarding school.
 After their friend dies, the police rule the death as suicide.
 But they decide to investigate to find out what really happened.

 Grimrose Girls is a unique concept and fantasy retelling.
-The mystery was really gripping and well-paced.
+The mystery was gripping and well-paced.
 And the story keeps mentioning tantalizing details that keep you engaged.

 The story also uses the darker versions of the fairy tales.
 And this added to the dark academia, mysterious tone of the book.
 Some reviews do mention the lack of world-building, but I personally preferred this because it kept the plot fast-paced.